 Clay is a very small city located in the state of Kentucky.
 With a population of 997 people and just one neighborhood, Clay is the 255th largest community in Kentucky.

-When you are in Clay, you'll notice that it is more blue-collar than most other communities in America.
-40.61% of Clay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Clay is a blue-collar town, with 40.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clay is a city of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Clay who work in healthcare (11.03%), business and financial occupations (9.39%), and sales jobs (7.75%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Clay is worth considering.